Maximally recoverable codes with locality and availability: A First Construction Using Parity-Check Matrices

 \section{A First Construction Using Parity-Check Matrices}

-In this section, we present a second construction, which is based on parity-check matrices of MSRD codes (see Appendix \ref{appendix} for MSRD codes).
+In this section, we present a second construction, which is based on parity-check matrices of MSRD codes (see Section \ref{appendix}).
 The construction extends the constructions in \cite[Sec.
 III]{cai-field} and \cite[Sec.
 III-A]{gopi-field}, which are essentially equivalent but appeared independently.
 When $ N = 1 $, this construction achieves the optimal field-size order in Corollary \ref{cor lower bounds field h <= g} when $ n = \Theta(r^2) = \Theta(g^2) $, and $ h $ and $ \delta $ considered as constants (see \cite{cai-field, gopi-field}).

 As in Section \ref{sec const generator}, we will present a general construction based on an outer MSRD code and local MDS codes.
 Later, we will particularize this construction using an outer linearized Reed--Solomon code and local Reed--Solomon codes, which guarantees small field sizes.